rust-lang/book/src/ch15-02-deref.md

 </Listing>

-We define a struct named `MyBox` and declare a generic parameter `T`, because we want our type to hold values of any type.
+We define a struct named `MyBox` and declare a generic parameter `T` because we want our type to hold values of any type.
 The `MyBox` type is a tuple struct with one element of type `T`.
 The `MyBox::new` function takes one parameter of type `T` and returns a `MyBox` instance that holds the value passed in.